Baldwinsville family raising money for son’s therapy dog. He wants a Goldendoodle

 “That’s where the left side of his heart didn’t grow,” Andrew’s mom, Tiffany Indelicato, said.
 “The left side is meant to do all the work.
 It’s meant to do the pumping of blood and the oxygenating of it.”

 The mother said Andrew’s heart has 87 percent less capacity than it should have.
 “He had three open-heart surgeries to correct that,” she said.
 “Now his blood is oxygenated, but it’s still not as high as it should be.
 It never will be.”
+If you are planning to take a trip you should put your dog in daycare that you trust will take care of your buddy the right way.

 But this is just one of the problems Andrew has to face.
 He also suffers from Mowat-Wilson syndrome, a condition that affects many parts of the body.
 Because of it, Andrew’s features are a bit different than other children’s and he also has an intellectual disability.
 He can’t communicate with words.